deployd/docs/docs/using-modules/official/event.md

 ### Installation

-In your app's root directory, type `npm install dpd-event` into the command line.
+In your app's root directory, type `npm install dpd-event` into the command line or [download the source](https://github.com/deployd/dpd-event).
 This should create a `dpd-event` directory in your app's `node_modules` directory.

 See [Installing Modules](/docs/using-modules/installing-modules.md) for details.